UPDATE: 14-02-2022 - start of the class has been moved by one week. First session will take place on February 22

 Positive emotions.
 What brings you joy and energy?

 Strengths.
 What are you good at?
-What’s your challenge?
+What are pitfalls and challenges?

 Final session: Presenting group work on Flourishing within Education

-Examples of literature that will be used in this course:
+Examples of a small selection of articles and books that will be used in this course:

 Empathy and Compassion – Tania Singer